 About the course

 The DPhil in History (History of Science and Medicine and Economic and Social History) is an advanced research degree, awarded on the basis of successful completion of an individual research thesis and an oral examination.
-The thesis will be based on extensive original research and engagement with current scholarship.
+You will focus on one aspect – either History of Science and Medicine or Economic and Social History, not both.

-Full-time DPhil students are expected to submit their thesis three, or at most four, years from the date of admission.
-Part-time DPhil students are expected to submit their thesis six, or at most eight, years from the date of admission.
+If studying full-time, you are expected to submit your thesis three, or at most four, years from the date of admission.
+If studying part-time, you are expected to submit your thesis six, or at most eight, years from the date of admission.

-You will be expected to attend and to contribute to the wide range of research seminars, conferences and workshops organised by the faculty.
-You will also have access to specialist training courses offered by the Bodleian Library and IT Services.
+You will be expected to attend and to contribute to the wide range of research seminars, conferences and workshops organised by the division and faculty.
+You will also have access to specialist training courses offered by the Bodleian Libraries and IT Services.
+Your supervisor will advise you on what seminars will be more beneficial for your chosen research area.
+You can attend any lectures, across the University, that you wish to (subject to any specific restrictions), and we encourage students to take advantage of this and explore areas outside of their specific research topic.

-The faculty is able to offer the programme in full-time as well as part-time mode of attendance.
+The faculty is able to offer the DPhil in History in full-time as well as part-time mode of attendance.
 Please note that any published statistics as regards acceptance rates are not an indication of applicants having a better chance of acceptance in part-time mode.
 All DPhil applications are assessed together and compared with each other, irrespective of the mode of study.

 The faculty's research degrees are not available by distance learning.
 Although there will be no requirement to reside in Oxford, part-time research students must attend the University on a regular basis (particularly in term-time: October and November, mid-January to mid-March, and late April to mid-June) for supervision, study, research seminars and skills training.